 Hello Y’all!

 I am probably going to be teaching someone beginner banjo lessons this school year.
-I am not very good myself, so this will be interesting…:wink: However, I am wondering where to start.
+I am not very good myself, so this will be interesting… However, I am wondering where to start.
 Bar chords, theory, scales (which I might add, I have not really done myself… I know, I know.
 I should have.), Y chords, etc?

 Give me your thoughts.